Skip to main content

 const data = zlib.inflateSync(compressed);

-// Parse header: find null byte
+// Parse header: find the null byte that separates header from content.

 const nullIndex = data.indexOf(0);